Prepress process

 So this system would work only to test the effect but the result will be totally different than the printed piece.

-Some current CTP providers (Kodak) are proposing a direct proofing system that will give a result matching the final print.
+Some current CTP providers (Fuji) are proposing a direct proofing system that will give a result matching the final print.

-Don’t hesitate to contact us if you have any question about the above procedure.
+Don’t hesitate to contact us if you have any question about the Lenticular imaging prepress process.